 Guidance for Covid Safe Return of Playgroups

-The Government has recently announced new mandatory contact registers for venues.
-Please read more about what is required for these registers here.
+It is important to note that the Government requires mandatory contact registers for venues.
+Please read more about what is required for these registers and how to register your playgroup here.

-Playgroups can meet and hold events.
-This is great news!
-As part of Phase 4, playgroups may still be required to comply with any applicable, updated COVID Safety Plans.
+Playgroups may need to comply with a COVID Safety Plan, if this has been required of their venue.
 We have more information on this below.
 Also, the 2sqm per person rule continues to apply to playgroups.

 Playgroups meet in a variety of venues, some shared with other groups, some managing their own building.
-Venue owners such as local governments and churches may have their own requirements, with which playgroups will be asked to comply.
-In this new phase, it continues to be important to check that your landlord or host agency is comfortable with what you are doing.
+Venue owners such as local governments and churches may have their own requirements or COVID Safety Plans, with which playgroups will be asked to comply.
+Please check that your landlord, centre manager or host agency is comfortable with what you are doing.

 Playgroup WA is also available to provide specific advice to individual playgroups.
 We know that many of you have already developed your solutions and have great faith in the creativity and common sense of the playgroup community.

-Some local governments have asked playgroups to complete COVID Safety Plans before they can resume operation.
-These may need to be updated now, in line with Phase 4.
+Some local governments have asked playgroups to complete COVID Safety Plans.
 The Government’s Phase 4 COVID Safety Plan and Guidelines are available here.
 This information is useful for all playgroups, even if you do not need to complete a Safety Plan.

-Playgroup WA has prepared this document of issues to consider when completing a COVID Safety Plan.
-Whether you are formally asked for a plan or not, we strongly encourage you to consider the suggestions provided as you assess your individual playgroup operation.
+Playgroup WA prepared this document of issues to consider if completing a COVID Safety Plan.
+Whether you are formally asked for a plan or not, we encourage you to consider the suggestions provided as you assess your individual playgroup operation.

-- The 2sqm per person rule still applies to playgroups.
+- The 2sqm per person rule applies to playgroups.

 - Western Australians must continue to keep up with social distancing where possible and maintain good personal hygiene to better protect themselves and the general health of our community.